radianttap/Coordinator/documentation/Implement.md

 Things like: `DataManager`, `DataImporter`, `WebService`, `AccountManager`, `PaymentManager` etc.

-### AppDependency

-A very simple conduit to keep all your non-UI dependencies in one struct, automatically accessible to any Coordinator, at any level.

 ```swift
 final class ApplicationCoordinator: ... {
 	private lazy var webService: WebService = WebService()